 Punitive damages are also a possibility in wrongful death cases, which are meant to punish the wrongdoer.
 However, by Texas law they are only awarded under certain circumstances.
 Speak with your lawyer first about punitive damages.

-Seek Experienced Legal Representation For Your Texas Wrongful Death Case
+Texas fatal car accident lawyer – Seek Experienced Legal Representation For Your Case

 After a fatal car accident, you might not know where to turn for legal counsel.
 Aaron A. Herbert and his team can help families pick up the pieces after an unexpected death due to another driver’s negligence.
-Talk to our experienced Texas wrongful death lawyers for an in-depth overview of your specific case and rights as a grieving family member.
+Talk to our experienced Texas fatal car accident lawyers for an in-depth overview of your specific case and rights as a grieving family member.
 We offer free case evaluations at our convenient Dallas office so you can explore your options at no charge.